Brian Anderson Player Props: Brewers vs. Reds

 Brian Anderson At The Plate

-- Anderson has eight doubles, a triple, eight home runs and 25 walks while hitting .233.
+- Anderson has eight doubles, a triple, eight home runs and 26 walks while batting .233.

-- Anderson has driven in a run in 17 games this season (30.9%), including eight games with more than one RBI (14.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 30.4% of his games this year, Anderson has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.

-- In 22 of 55 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 23 of 56 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.